Trapper Creek & Petersville

-Trapper Creek lies between Mile 107 and 133 of the George Parks Highway (Hwy.
-3) and was a Dena'ina Athabascan Indian territory.
 Serving as the southern gateway to Denali Park, Trapper Creek offers year-round lodging, dining, services and a museum.
-For the explorer, Petersville Road extends nearly 40 miles from Trapper Creek into the Dutch Hills offering spectacular views of Mt.
-McKinley.
-This scenic gravel road is ideal for summer mountain biking or winter snowmobiling.
+For the explorer, the Petersville Road extends nearly 40 miles from Trapper Creek into the Dutch Hills offering spectacular views of Denali and the entire Alaska Range.

 The landscape inspired famous Alaskan artist Sydney Laurence to paint his canvas from this vantage point.
 The scenic gravel road is ideal for mountain biking or snowmobiling.
 (In the summer 4-Wheel drive vehicles are recommended after first 10 miles.
 Check with rental car policies to see if you are permitted to travel on this road.)